 • Don’t bother attaching a lens and don’t do this on the telescope; take the camera off and do it with the camera body alone and the lens hole covered with the dust cap.

-• Take the frames in a perfectly dark room to prevent any light from reaching the sensor; the purpose of this is to isolate the camera noise without any external light getting in.
+• Take the frames in a perfectly dark room to prevent any light from reaching the sensor; the purpose of this is to isolate the camera read pattern without any external light getting in.

 You should take a predetermined amount of them (100 is good- more on this next) for each ISO value for each camera you used.
 I currently only image at ISO 200 on my Nikon 5300, so you don’t have to cover all ISOs your camera can do, just any you’re imaging with.
 You could also just do it after the fact and not take any ahead of time so you know which ISOs that will be.